Skip to main content

 Please accept statistics, marketing cookies to watch this video.

-Balcony and shop front restoration projects
+Balcony and building front restoration projects

 Through the project, with co-investment from private individuals, several balconies along the historic Alexandra Road have been restored.